 Though gender should not have an effect on pay, in reality, it does.
 So who gets paid more: men or women?
-Male Customer Service Manager employees in Brazil earn 14% more than their female counterparts.
+Male Customer Service Manager employees in Brazil earn 10% more than their female counterparts on average.

 Customer Service Manager(s) in Brazil are likely to observe a salary increase of approximately 12% every 18 months.
 The national average annual increment for all professions combined is 9% granted to employees every 16 months.